FuelLabs/fuels-ts/apps/docs/src/guide/introduction/creating-a-fuel-dapp.md

 ## Adding Decrement Functionality

+To add decrement functionality to our counter, we will have to do two things: 1.
+Add a `decrement_counter` function to our Sway contract, and 2.
+Modify the `./src/pages/index.tsx` file to add a button that calls this function.

+### 1. Modifying the Sway Contract

-To add decrement functionality to our counter, we will modify the `./sway-programs/contract/src/main.sw` file.
+To add a `decrement_counter` function to our Sway contract, we will modify the `./sway-programs/contract/src/main.sw` file.

-There are two steps when adding a new function to a Sway program:
+There are two steps when adding a new function to a Sway program.
+The first step is to specify the function's ABI.

-### 1. Specifying the function's ABI

 Towards the top of the file, you will find the ABI section for the contract.
 Let's add a new function to it:

 <<< @/../../create-fuels-counter-guide/sway-programs/contract/src/main.sw#create-fuels-counter-guide-abi{rust:line-numbers}

-### 2. Implementing the function
+The second step is to implement the function.

 We will add the implementation of the `decrement_counter` function right below the `increment_counter` function.

 <<< @/../../create-fuels-counter-guide/sway-programs/contract/src/main.sw#create-fuels-counter-guide-impl{rust:line-numbers}

+### 2. Modifying the Frontend

 We will now add a new button to the frontend that will call the `decrement_counter` function when clicked.
 To do this, we will modify the `./src/pages/index.tsx` file.